allegro/bigflow/docs/workflow-and-job.md

 ## Workflow

-The `Workflow` class takes 2 main parameters - `workflow_id` and `definition`.
+The `Workflow` class takes 2 main parameters: `workflow_id` and `definition`.

 The `workflow_id` parameter is a string that should be a valid Python variable name.
-For example - `'my_example_workflow'`, `'MY_EXAMPLE_WORKFLOW'`, `'workflow1234'`.
+For example: `'my_example_workflow'`, `'MY_EXAMPLE_WORKFLOW'`, `'workflow1234'`.

-The `Workflow` class arranges jobs into a DAG, through the `definition` parameter.
-There are 2 ways of specifying job arrangement.
-First one is passing a list of jobs:
+The `Workflow` class arranges jobs into a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph), through the `definition` parameter.
+There are two ways of specifying job arrangement.
+When your jobs are executed sequentially, simply pass them in a list of jobs:

 [`docs_examples/workflow_and_job/sequential_workflow.py`](docs_examples/workflow_and_job/sequential_workflow.py)
 ```python